Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: INTRODUCTION

-Traditionally, in offline planning, the estimation aspect is often neglected, potentially causing the trajectory to traverse regions with high measurement uncertainty.
-Larger measurement errors or disturbances directly lead to higher state estimation errors.
-Consequently, for some critical applications, estimation-aware trajectory design becomes indispensable~\cite{Constante16}.
-State estimators map process measurements to full state estimates, provided the system is observable~\cite{Kalman60,Gustafsson10filter,Menegaz15filter,JOUIN20162,Taghvaei}.
-The performance of these estimators is closely tied to the quality of sensor measurements over time.
-If the sensor performance varies across states and time, visiting states where sensors have improved performance can enhance the corresponding state estimation.
-One common approach to redesign optimal trajectories for improved state estimation is to incorporate a secondary objective function into the original trajectory optimization problem~\cite{Alaeddini19Obs,Murali19Oobs}.
-This augmented objective function must account for the quality of estimation with respect to the state vectors.
-Given knowledge of the uncertainty distribution, a suitable metric for capturing estimation quality can then be developed.
+Traditionally, in offline planning, the estimation process is assumed to be independent of state and control, causing the synthesized trajectory to potentially traverse regions with high measurement uncertainty.
+Meanwhile, in many practical applications, large measurement errors or disturbances adversely affect the quality of the corresponding state estimation; in such scenarios, estimation-aware trajectory design becomes indispensable~\cite{Aware23}.
+In order to follow a trajectory, an agent often employs a state estimator, mapping the process measurements to full state estimates, provided that the system is observable~\cite{Kalman60,Gustafsson10filter,Menegaz15filter,JOUIN20162,Taghvaei}.
+The performance of this estimator is closely tied to the quality of the sensor measurements.
+If the sensor performance is state-dependent, then visiting states where the sensor has better performance can improve the corresponding state estimation process.
+One common approach to design optimal trajectories for improved state estimation is to incorporate a secondary objective into the original trajectory optimization problem~\cite{Alaeddini19Obs,Murali19Oobs}.
+This augmented objective function must account for the quality of the estimation process with respect to errors in the measurement.
+Given knowledge of the measurement error distribution, a suitable metric for capturing the estimation quality can then be developed and embedded in the design objective.
+Performance metrics for evaluating the estimation performance include measures on error probabilities~\cite{Blackmore08Prob}, mean squared errors~\cite{Zois17Prob,K07Prob,Zois14Prob}, Fisher information~\cite{Flayac17Fish,Kreutz2013,Fisher_1925}, and entropy and other metrics on the belief state.
+For example, a commonly used construct in settings with a Gaussian measurement noise is the Fisher Information Matrix (FIM)~\cite{Kreutz2013,Fisher_1925}.
+In a nutshell, FIM quantifies the information content about an unknown state (or parameter) in a measurement.
+In fact in the matrix case, the inverse of FIM provides a lower bound on the expected error covariance, using the Cramer-Rao inequality~\cite{Plastino20,Rao1992}, i.e., $\mathbb{E}\{(\hat{\bm x}-\bm x)(\hat{\bm x}-\bm x)^T\}\geq {\cal I}^{-1}$, where ${\cal I}$ denotes the FIM, and $\bm x$ and $\hat{\bm x}$ denote the state of interest and its estimate, respectively; this lower bound represents the error covariance achieved by an unbiased estimator.
+Various properties of FIM, such its determinant, spectrum, and trace, have been used in different applications~\cite{Singh05}.